koohyunwoo1/TIL/misc/Opic/Opic.md

 - I went to the park near my house, and the park had a soccer field, on the player and also track on the side for jogging

 - where do you go jogging ?
 Isn't it hard to do it in the moring when you wake up ?
 I do it at night

+- 모의고사 답변해보기

+- Hello my naem is hyunwoo, i am 26 years old and i am studying at ssafy you know ssafy ? ssafy is development training program by samsung